Quick Summary

 Why Was This Controversial?

-Taxing unrealised gains is unusual in Australia and means some people need to sell assets to pay their tax bill, even if they haven't received any cash income.
-Critics argued this could reduce investment returns for all super members and may be unfair, especially if asset values fluctuate.
-Supporters said it targets very large balances and helps fund government priorities.
+Taxing unrealised gains is unusual in Australia and means some people may need to sell assets to pay their tax bill, even if they haven't received any cash income.
+Critics argued this could reduce investment returns and may be unfair, especially when asset values fluctuate significantly.
+Supporters said it targets very large balances and helps fund government priorities while affecting only a small number of high-balance individuals.

 What About Indexation?

 The $3 million threshold is not currently indexed to inflation.
 Over time, this means more people could be affected as the real value of $3 million decreases.
-Some have called for the threshold to be indexed so it keeps pace with inflation or wage growth.
+Some have called for the threshold to be indexed to inflation or wage growth to maintain the original scope of the policy.

 How Is the Tax Paid?

 The tax is generally paid by your super fund directly to the Australian Tax Office.
-For self-managed super funds, payment is usually made via BPAY or card.
+For self-managed super funds (SMSFs), payment is usually made via BPAY or card.
 If your fund records an unrealised loss, it can be used to offset future tax bills.

 Current Status

 The tax was debated in parliament in 2024 and passed into law.
 It has been in effect since 1 July 2025.
-The government implemented the changes as planned, with the $3 million threshold remaining unindexed.
-The tax is now actively being collected from affected superannuation funds.
+The $3 million threshold remains unindexed, and the tax is now actively being collected from affected superannuation funds.

 Key Takeaways